Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Background

-Hasegawa et al. introduced a method of detecting hardware trojans from a gate-level netlist \cite{7604700, hasegawa2020hardware}.
-Five features from each net are used to classify trojans. (a) Logic Gate Fanins: LGFi represent the number of inputs to the logic gates two levels upstream from a net. (b) Flip-Flop Input (FFi) represents the number of upstream logic levels to a flip-flop. (c) Flip-Flop Output: FFo represents the number of logic levels downstream to a flip-flop. (d) Primary Input (PI) which represents the number of logic levels upstream to the closest primary input. (e) Primary Output (PO) represents the number of logic levels downstream to the closest primary output.
-In the work, the authors also used three training strategies, due to the imbalance of the trojan to non-trojan training data ratio: no weighting, static weighting, and dynamic weighting.
-Dynamic weighting performed best.
-Other works address the imbalance in other means, such as synthetic method over-sampling techniques \cite{10444240}.
-These optimized methods still do not provide a better understanding of the ML results.
+Hasegawa et al.\ \cite{7604700, hasegawa2020hardware} encode this intuition as five per-net features used throughout this work: Logic Gate Fanins (LGFi, inputs to logic gates two levels upstream), Flip-Flop Input (FFi, upstream logic levels to a flip-flop), Flip-Flop Output (FFo, downstream logic levels to a flip-flop), Primary Input (PI, upstream levels to the nearest primary input), and Primary Output (PO, downstream levels to the nearest primary output).
+Their original SVM addresses class imbalance via dynamic weighting; subsequent work uses synthetic oversampling~\cite{10444240} and other rebalancing strategies but does not improve the interpretability of the resulting decisions.